Truly one of the grandest buildings in the city, Sydney’s immense Town Hall is worth a visit, if just to admire the architecture.

 Sydney’s Town Hall, built in stages from 1869 to 1889, sits on ground that once served as the city’s burial ground.
 Designed by Tasmanian architect J.H.
 Willson, work commenced on the ornate building after the graveyard, which contained some 2,000 bodies, was closed because it was “too offensive” to the inhabitants of Sydney.
 All the bodies were supposedly exhumed and moved before construction commenced, though city officials note a stray skeleton or two has been found in the area when there’s an occasional need to dig!

 Willson’s design is very high Victorian.
 He modeled the Town Hall on Philadelphia’s Second Empire-style City Hall.
-This style was very popular during the Victorian Era and the two buildings are remarkably similar.
+This style was very popular during the Victorian Era, and the two buildings are remarkably similar.

 Made from local Sydney sandstone, the excessive ornamentation popular at the time eventually caused the Town Hall to be nicknamed “The Wedding Cake Building”.
-(Some Sydney-ites of the twentieth century even thought it should be torn down!)
+(Some Sydneysiders of the twentieth century even thought it should be torn down!)

-Lots of Architects
+A procession of Architects

-Willson’s sudden death shortly after the project began prompted the hiring of a long string of architects who each contributed something to the Sydney Town Hall.
+Willson’s sudden death shortly after the project began prompted the hiring of a long string of architects, who each contributed something to the Sydney Town Hall.
 Albert Bond designed the mansard roof and vestibule interior.
-Brothers Thomas and Edward Bradridge were responsible for Town Hall’s crowning glory, its clock tower, which upon completion and for decades afterwards, was the tallest structure in Sydney.
+Brothers Thomas and Edward Bradridge were responsible for Town Hall’s crowning glory, its clock tower, which upon completion and for decades afterward, was the tallest structure in Sydney.
 Thomas Sapsford designed Centennial Hall, also known as “The Great Hall”.